 To determine resource savings, the per square foot estimates in the algorithms will be multiplied by the number of square feet of window area.
 The number of square feet of window area will be determined using market assessments and market tracking.
 Some of these market tracking mechanisms are under development.
+[Note: clarify market tracking mechanisms - under development?]
 The per unit energy and demand savings estimates are based on prior building simulations of windows.